giahuy2201/yelpcamp/README.md

-# yelpcamp
+# YelpCamp
-My YelpCamp project credited by Colt Steele from Udemy
+My YelpCamp project credited by Colt Steele from Udemy allows users to add campgrounds, react and more fun stuffs to do.

 ## yelpcamp 1.0.0
-    > In this version, you can:
+In this version, you can:
-    >   1. Create new campground
+1. Create new campground
-    >   2. See all campgrounds
+2. See all campgrounds

 ### 1. Add routing
 * GET home `/`
 * GET campgrounds `/campgrounds`
     - have a generic campground array to test
     - pass `campgrounds` variable
 * GET campground new `/campgrounds/new`
 * POST `/campgrounds`
     - add it to array
     - redirect to campgrounds
 * GET other `/crazy_stuff`
     - send a message
 ### 2. Add page views
 * header & footer
     - bootstrap
     - navbar
     - links
 * landing
     - link to campgrounds
 * campgrounds
     - jumbotron & button add new
     - grid of campgrounds
 * campgrounds/new
     - form

+## yelpcamp 1.3.0
+Implemented features
+1. mongodb local database
+In this version, you can:
+1. Access a campground page
+2. Edit, remove a campground

+### 1. Add routing
+* GET campground page `/campgrounds/:id`
+    - get the id
+    - find the campground
+    - pass the found campground to a file
+* GET campground edit `/campgrounds/:id/edit`
+    - pass a specific `campground` variable
+* PUT campground update`/campgrounds/:id`
+    - create a new campground var with data from the form
+    - find that campground with update that campground
+    - redirect to that campground page
+* DELETE campground delete `/campgrounds/:id`
+    - delete that campground using its id
+### 2. Add page views
+* edit
+    - displace a form
+    - retrieve data from campground variable
+### 3. Config mongoose
+* mongoose connect
+* add campground model
+* rewrite the campgrounds POST handler
+* rewrite the campgrounds GET handler